backchris/Class-Projects/flask_app_project3/README.md

 # This is my final project for
 # ITSS 4312.501 - Mobile Web Application Development - F22

+(Most of the effort on this project was spent on the backend components, frontend/UI effort was minimal!)

 To execute this project on MAC,
 Create a local virtual environment python3 -m venv venv